Where We Work

 Provide Food & Water

-The Humboldt Current is one of the planet’s richest marine environments and a top-10 fish producer.
-But over-exploitation is depleting the region’s ocean biodiversity.
-In Chile and Peru, TNC works with fishers, the seafood industry and the government to enable sustainable, conservation-friendly management of fisheries to maintain ocean biodiversity while contributing to global food production.
+The Humboldt Current is one of Earth’s richest marine environments and a top fish producer.
+But over-exploitation is depleting the region’s biodiversity.
+In Chile, Peru and Ecuador, TNC is working with fishers, the seafood industry and the government to enable sustainable, conservation-friendly management of fisheries that maintains ocean biodiversity while contributing to global food production.

 × Yellow and blue macaws in flight in Brazilian Cerrado.